luclemo/jekyll-starter/README.md

 ### Do I need Gulp … Grunt … PostCSS … la-la-la ? 👯

 - Nope.
 If all you're after is livereload and autoprefixing, it just works out of the box.
-However, you can definitely use all of the above instead.
+However, you can definitely add/replace with your tooling of choice.

 ## Getting started 🚦